Paus family

-From the late 18th century family members successively established themselves as ship's captains, shipowners, wealthy merchants and bankers in the port towns of Skien and Drammen.
-From the 19th century several family members were prominent as steel industrialists in Christiania; other family members founded the industrial company Paus & Paus in Drammen and Oslo.
-Since the early 20th century family members have owned half a dozen estates and castles in Sweden, of which the estates Herresta and Näsbyholm in Södermanland are still owned by the family; the Herresta/Näsbyholm branch is descended from Tatiana Tolstoy-Paus, Leo Tolstoy's last surviving grandchild.
-Christopher Tostrup Paus, a papal chamberlain and heir to one of Norway's largest timber companies, was conferred the title of count by Pope Pius XI in 1923.
-Outside of Norway, family members sometimes spelled the name de Paus or von Paus depending on linguistic context.
+From the late 18th century, family members became ship's captains, shipowners, merchants and bankers in the port towns of Skien and Drammen.
+In the 19th century, family members became prominent steel industrialists in Christiania.
+The steel magnate Ole Paus had the Villa Paus built at Bygdøy and was the father of the adventurer and consul in Vienna Thorleif (von) Paus, who became the father of General Ole (von) Paus and the grandfather of the singer-songwriter Ole Paus.
+Other family members founded the industrial company Paus & Paus.
+Family members have also owned or co-owned several other major companies, including Norway's largest shipping company Wilh.
+Wilhelmsen.
+Since the early 20th century family members have owned half a dozen estates and castles in Sweden, of which Herresta is still owned by the family; this branch is descended from Leo Tolstoy.
+Christopher (de) Paus, a papal chamberlain and heir to one of Norway’s largest timber companies, donated the Paus collection of classical sculpture to the National Gallery, and was made a count by Pope Pius XI in 1923.
+Pauspur, a village in India, was named after the family in the 19th century; Pauspur Church was built there.
+The family has used several seals and coats of arms, including a vigilant crane on Povel Paus’s 1661 Sovereignty Act seal and, later, a bull’s head with a golden star.